josh146/josh146.github.io/content/recipes/shoyu-tare.md

 1. Continue to cook until a bare simmer (around 85ºC).
 Remove from the heat, add the katsuobushi, and steep for 5 minutes.

-1. Drain through a fine-meshed sieve, and add the remaining 360ml of soy sauce, pressing on the solids to remove as much liquid as possible.
+1. Drain through a fine-meshed sieve, pressing on the solids to remove as much liquid as possible.
+Add the remaining 360ml of soy sauce, mirin, and salt, stirring to dissolve.
 Store in an air-tight container in the fridge.

 ## Notes